Careers360 Logo

 Eligibility Criteria

-- Minimum 50% marks in Class X, XII, and Graduation.- Graduation from a recognized University.
+Minimum 50% marks in Class X, XII, and Graduation.- Graduation from a recognised University.

 Selection Criteria